Bloomberg's attempt to get black voters to forgive and forget just got a lot harder - KTVZ

 The audio, though, comes as a reminder of where Bloomberg was just a few years ago.

-On the recording, the former New York City mayor taps into one of the country’s oldest traditions: targeting black men (among others) because they’re seen as inherently criminal — That’s where all the crime is.
+On the recording, the former New York City mayor taps into one of the country’s oldest traditions: targeting black men (among others) because they’re seen as inherently criminal — because that’s where all the crime is.

 In this light, Bloomberg’s apologies for “stop and frisk” since entering the race feel incomplete.
 It’s one thing to admit to having bolstered bad policy; it’s another to grapple with how that enforcement hinged on what could be described as having gone into a racial panic.